About the IFRS Education Initiative

 Working with academics from around the world

-The education initiative is staffed largely by Academic Fellows (ie IFRS Academics on sabbatical leave from the universities).
+The education initiative staff includes Academic Fellows (ie IFRS Academics on sabbatical leave from the universities).
 Academic Fellows generally fill a 1-year term.
 Exceptional candidates will also be considered to fill the post for a period of 6 months.
-Click here for more information about the post of Academic Fellow.
+There are currently no vacancies.

 The education staff organise special interest sessions on IFRS Teaching and IFRS Research.
 These sessions are held in advance of leading academic conferences and other events.
 They are frequently held jointly with leading international and regional academic accounting bodies.
 Click here for more information.